inyssshhh/100-days-of-code-log/progress.md

 Progress on 2025-10-03T12:00:00: practiced C programming and solved problems.
 Progress on 2025-10-02T12:00:00: practiced C programming and solved problems.
 Progress on 2025-10-01T12:00:00: practiced C programming and solved problems.
+Progress on 2025-09-30T12:00:00: practiced C programming and solved problems.